gbrener/conda-shell/README.md

 ### From source

-Alternatively, `conda-shell` may be installed from source:
+`conda-shell` may be installed from source:

 ```
 git clone https://github.com/gbrener/conda-shell.git